Blond Angel case: Targeting of Romani families and communities

 Famille tzigane, painting by Antoni Kozakiewicz (1841–1929).

-For political scientist Huub van Baar, the case illustrates, along with many others, the damage that unfounded allegations can cause, especially when the police, media and politicians failed to denounce the abuse of stereotyped images, if they didn't indulge in it themselves.
+For political scientist Huub van Baar, the case illustrates, along with many others, the damage that unfounded allegations can cause, especially when the police, media and politicians fail to denounce the abuse of stereotyped images, if they did not indulge in it themselves.
 On the other hand, little or no attention has been paid to ethnic profiling practices and the infringements of children's rights to which they give rise.
-The general, tacit tolerance accorded to such behavior is, for the academic, a sign of the contemporary emergence of a "reasonable anti-gitanism".
+The general, tacit tolerance accorded to such behaviour is, for the academic, a sign of the contemporary emergence of a "reasonable anti-gitanism".

-In the eyes of Marc Bordigoni and Leonardo Piasere, the fate of the little girl, placed in an institution, as well as that of her adopted siblings, also placed, and the similar fate then envisaged for her biological siblings, all illustrated the same reality: in practice, it is the reinforced institutional control of family life, established in Europe from the 19th century onwards, that results in the removal of children from their family environment, "for their own good".
-The cases of The Children of Creuse, from 1963 to 1982 in France, and the "Children of the Open Road", from 1926 to 1973 in Switzerland, provide two examples.
-In The New York Times, Dan Bilefsky expressed the widespread fear among the Romani scattered across Europe that their children would be taken away for no other reason than their cultural identity or skin color.
+In the eyes of Bordigoni and Piasere, the fate of Maria, as well as that of her adopted siblings, and the similar fate then envisaged for her biological siblings, all illustrated the same reality: In practice, it was the reinforced institutional control of family life, established in Europe from the 19th century onwards, that resulted in the removal of children from their family environment, "for their own good".
+The cases of The Children of Creuse in France from 1963 to 1982, and the Children of the Open Road in Switzerland from 1926 to 1973 are two such examples.
+Writing for The New York Times, Dan Bilefsky expressed the widespread fear among the Romani scattered across Europe that their children would be taken away for no other reason than their cultural identity or skin color.

-In the same vein, sociologist Ethel Brooks highlighted the irony of the situation of little Maria, taken away from her family because it was feared that she had been abducted, while the last century was marked, "from the British Isles to the Americas, from France to Spain, from Romania to Russia, from Australia to South Africa", by the forced removal of Romani children from their families.
+In the same vein, sociologist Ethel Brooks highlighted the irony of the situation of Maria, taken away from her family because it was feared that she had been abducted, while the last century was marked, "from the British Isles to the Americas, from France to Spain, from Romania to Russia, from Australia to South Africa", by the forced removal of Romani children from their families.
 The case showed once again that Romani motherhood is never safe, always open to challenge.
-As with the other blonde angels, the author saw the treatment of Maria's case as an expression of a rejection of Romani motherhood that points to a wider project, "involving the criticism of Romani mothers, the dismantling of Romani family structures, the destabilization of Romani children".
-Forced sterilization in the Czech Republic, school segregation in Hungary, police operations – evictions, raids, dismantling – carried out in Romani neighborhoods in Greece, Germany and France have placed the Romani, their families and their communities in a situation of permanent insecurity.
+As with the other blonde Romani children, the author saw the treatment of Maria's case as an expression of a rejection of Romani motherhood that points to a wider project, "involving the criticism of Romani mothers, the dismantling of Romani family structures, the destabilisation of Romani children".
+Forced sterilisation in the Czech Republic, school segregation in Hungary, police operations – evictions, raids, dismantling – carried out in Romani neighbourhoods in Greece, Germany and France have placed the Romani, their families and their communities in a situation of permanent insecurity.

-Femininity, forms of motherhood and Romani mothers themselves are delegitimized, even though it is through them that children learn the language and become individuals and members of the Romani community.
-In the face of these threats, the author called for a Romani feminism which, unlike liberal conceptions, can only be rooted in the community's resistance.
+Femininity, forms of motherhood and Romani mothers themselves are delegitimised, even though it is through them that children learn the language and become individuals and members of the Romani community.
+In the face of these threats, the author called for a Romani feminism, which, unlike liberal conceptions, can only be rooted in the community's resistance.